tpwres/teczki-polskiego-wrestlingu/content/o/ptw-academy.md

 Most of the training responsibilities were taken up by Taras, Disco Pablo & Nano Lopez, with an occasional appearance from Axel Fox or Renegade.
 Overall, the attendance at training weekends went slightly down due to circumstances connected directly to PTW itself.

-PTW Academy, along with the federation, changed its location in April 2024, when they moved from [PTW Performance Center](@/v/ptw-targowa.md) in Chorzów to Dworek pod Platanami in Kozłów, a village bordering Gliwice.
+PTW Academy, along with the federation, changed its location in April 2024, when they moved from [PTW Performance Center](@/v/ptw-targowa.md) in Chorzów to [Pod Platanem](@/v/dworek-kozlow.md) in Kozłów, a village bordering Gliwice.
 During the massive wave of [PTW Exits](@/a/ptw-exits.md) following [PTW#6: Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md), a significant part of coaching staff, talent and rookies left the federation.